ctzurcanu/ritual/dArc/JoanOfArc_Supermaiden.md

 Ah, so this is Joan of Arc,
 I've read about your spark.
-You look so calm,
+You look so small,
-Not like the one who's gone.
+Unfit for a war.
 I've heard your tale of woes,
 But are you she?
 The Armored Savioress?